gbmhunter/blog/content/electronics/communication-protocols/can-protocol/index.md

 **Standard Data/Remote Frame (11-bit Identifier)**

 {{< img src="can-standard-base-frame-format-data-remote.png" width="883px" caption="The standard (base) CAN frame format for both data and remote frames." >}}

 _**SOF bit:**_ A dominant start of frame bit marks the start of a message.
 It is used to synchronize all the nodes on a bus after being idle.
 Transmitted by the sender.

 _**11-bit Identifier:**_ This 11-bit value is used to identify the contents packet.
 It is also used to prioritize packets, and identifiers with lower values will have higher priorities.
+It is important to note that the identifier is NOT a destination node address.
+It is puraly used to identifiy the type of message, and multiple CAN nodes may be listening/receiving this type of message.

 _**RTR bit**_: The _Remote Transit Request_ bit differentiates between data and remote frames (a remote frame is a request for data).
 In data frames, this bit is dominant and in remote frames this bit is recessive.
 Thus, data being returned from a request always has a higher priority than a packet requesting the data (with the same identifier).